CAUTION: May be triggering.

 Benjamin: I don’t think you can decide things like that but if it was a choice then yes.

-Kaitlyn: When I think about the lives we could have had I get sad.
+Kaitlyn: When I think of the lives we could have had I get sad.

 Benjamin: Why was Momma afraid of me.